DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

        ↓
 Continuous Cognition

-The economic layer is therefore not an optional business wrapper around AGI.
+The economic layer is not a business wrapper around AGI.
 It is the mechanism for obtaining the material capacity required for continued cognition.

 13. Economic Continuity